-The aqueous extract of stigmata maydis did not affect the vacomycin susceptibility of the planktonic-cultured MRSA strains
+Effects of stigmata maydis on the vacomycin susceptibility in the planktonic MRSA growth

 To examine the effect of stigmata maydis on vacomycin susceptibility of the MRSA strains, the antibacterial assays were performed in the planktonic cultured MRSA strains.
 As is shown in Fig. 4A, in the presence of a low concentration of vancomycin (1/4 MIC concentration), with increased concentrations of stigmata maydis, the survival rates of MRSA strain SA2 and SA3 did not apparently change.
 As is shown in Fig. 4B, similar results were also observed in the planktonic cultured MRSA strains in the presence of a low concentration of vancomycin (1/2 MIC concentration).
 These data confirmed that stigmata maydis does not affect the vacomycin susceptibility of the planktonic cultured MRSA strains.